jcs-instructor/mobtimer/CONTRIBUTING.md

   - Build Command: yarn; yarn build
   - Click "Create Static Website" button at bottom to save
   - Click Environment and add variable:
-    - Key: REACT_APP_WEBSOCKET_URL
+    - Key: REACT_APP_DEPLOYED_WEBSOCKET_URL
-    - Value: paste url from the backend web service and change https to wss (e.g., wss://mobtimer-backend-pj2v.onrender.com)
+    - Value: paste url from the backend web service and change https to ws (e.g., ws://mobtimer-backend-pj2v.onrender.com)
   - Click link at top left corner of page to view in web browser - note: it might take a few minutes to be available (e.g., https://mobtimer-frontend-iwa7.onrender.com)

 ### Backend